Buchireddypalem: Governance

-Buchireddypalem town administered by the Elected Wing of the municipality consists of a municipal council, which has elected members and is headed by a Chairperson.
-Whereas, the Executive Wing is headed by a municipal commissioner.
+Buchireddypalem is a municipal council.
+It was established as a nagar panchayat in 2020 and constituted as a Grade 2 municipality in 2025.
+The town is administered by the Elected Wing of the municipality, consisting of a municipal council, headed by Municipal Chairperson, and the Executive Wing, headed by a municipal commissioner.

 Education

 Buchireddypalem, located in the Nellore district of Andhra Pradesh (PIN: 524305), is a regional educational hub for students from nearby villages and towns.
 The town offers a variety of educational institutions, catering to all levels of learning, from early childhood to higher education.

 Schools: Buchireddypalem has around many schools, including Anganwadi centers, primary schools, upper primary schools, and high schools.
 These schools serve both residential and non-residential students, ensuring access to quality education for children in the surrounding areas.

-Colleges: The town is home to multiple institutions of higher learning, including:
+Colleges: The town has multiple institutions of higher learning, including:

 Junior colleges, Degree college, B.Ed college.
+Some prominent names are, St. Mary's Degree College, Guthikonda Sreeramulu Degree College, Guthikonda Sreeramulu College of education.

-These institutions make Buchireddypalem an important educational center, attracting students from neighboring regions who seek quality education and professional training.
+The, Guthikonda Sreeramulu Degree College, Guthikonda Sreeramulu College of education.e institutions make Buchireddypalem an important educational center, attracting students from neighboring regions who seek quality education and professional training.